Do you want to learn the Punjabi language? If you say yes, then the knowledge of Punjabi pronouns will help you in your language-learning journey.

 Learn Punjabi Through Ling App

 After learning about Punjabi pronouns, you will be able to use these in your conversation.
 But other additional terms like a verb, nouns, adjectives, and clauses are also necessary to learn.
-To better understand the Punjabi language, you can use the Ling app that is made by Simya Solutions.
+To better understand the Punjabi language, you can use the Ling app.
 With the help of its mini-quizzes, practice questions, and game-based system, you can learn Punjabi conveniently.

 For instance, you can read our blogs on “Greetings in Punjabi” and “Basic Punjabi Words and Phrases” to learn Punjabi deeply.
-If you want to learn another foreign language, go to a browser and visit the Ling app to have 60+ languages options.
+If you want to learn another foreign language, check out the Ling app with 60+ language options that you can choose from!